kinecosystem/kin-python/README.md

 - `quarks`: The amount of the payment, in [quarks](https://docs.kin.org/terms-and-concepts#quark).

 Additionally, it has some optional properties:
-- `source`: The private key of a source account to use for the transaction.
+- `channel`: The private key of a [channel](https://docs.kin.org/how-it-works#channels) account to use as the source of the transaction.
 If unset, `sender` will be used as the transaction source.
 - `invoice`: An [Invoice](https://docs.kin.org/how-it-works#invoices) to associate with this payment.
 Cannot be set if `memo` is set.
 - `memo` A text memo to include in the transaction.
 Cannot be set if `invoice` is set.